Story of Ted Weisgal and Leisure Learning Unlimited

 instructor.
 Disco was just

-getting starting when I met Donna, but it would soon bring me
+getting starting when I met Deborah, but it would soon bring me

 countless new students.
 I may not have been the greatest dancer, but I was a good teacher.